ShaunCurtis/GitHubSite/site/PrePublish/RenderFragments.md

 ---
-title: Adding Dynamic Routing, Layouts and RouteViews to the Blazor App Component
+title: Building a more Flexible App in Blazor
 date: 2021-04-09
-oneliner: This article shows how to add Dynamic Routing, Layouts and RouteViews to the Blazor App Component.
+oneliner: This article shows how to build a flexible version of the Blazor root UI component.
 precis: App is the Root Component in the Balzor UI.
-This article shows how to to add Dynamic Routing, Layouts and RouteViews to App.
+This article shows how to build a more flexible version of App.
-published: 2021-04-11
+published: 2021-03-10
 ---

-# Adding Dynamic Routing, Layouts and RouteViews to the Blazor App Component
+# Building a flexible App Component in Blazor

 Publish Date: 2021-04-09
 Last Updated: 2021-04-09